(This policy is subject to change.)

 Qualitative and Quantitative Measure

-Students are required to meet the minimum levels of progress as follows:
+Students are required to meet the minimum levels of progress during all terms.

 Maximum Time Frame

 Students are expected to complete their degree/diploma/certificate (program) within an acceptable period of time.
-Financial aid recipients may continue to receive aid through 150% of Attempted Credits (including transfer, developmental, and repeat credits) required for their degree, diploma, or certificate program.
+Financial aid recipients may continue to receive aid through 150% of Attempted Credits (including transfer, developmental, and repeat credits) required for their program(s).
+If students are pursuing multiple programs, their Maximum Time Frame will be based on their longest program (the program with the most credits).
+This table lists program lengths, in credits, and the corresponding Maximum Time Frame, maximum number of credits (150% credit limit), they can attempt before being suspended from Financial Aid.

 Each student’s cumulative Qualitative (i.e. grade point average) and Quantitative (i.e. completion rate) academic performance and maximum time frame status are evaluated following every term.
 Students in a program that is one semester in length will have their academic performance evaluated at the half way point in their program.
 A student’s grade point average (based on 0 to 4.0 scale) and completion rate, (calculated by dividing earned credits by cumulative registered and transfer credits) is reviewed following every term.